-- Cut the cooking time in half by using store bought chicken or vegetable stock, or pre made bone broth.
+- Cut the cooking time in half by using pre made bone broth.
 I usually have some meal prepped in my freezer.
-I’ve also recently tried it out with store bought vegetable broth and it turned out perfect!
+I’ve also recently tried it out with store bought vegetable broth and it turned out pretty decent if you’re in a pinch.
 You will need to adjust the seasoning a slight bit.
-I like to add some salt, pepper and a touch of coconut aminos before finishing off with the arrowroot/cornflour.
+I like to add some more salt, pepper and a touch of coconut aminos before finishing off with the arrowroot/cornflour.

-- Feel free to swap out the vegetables I use cabbage and carrots because that’s what my mother used but I’ve seen many variations with bell peppers, mushrooms and bokchoy.
+- Feel free to swap out the vegetables I use cabbage and carrots because that’s what my mother used but I’ve seen many variations with bell peppers, mushrooms and bakchoy.

 - Make it grain free by using arrowroot or tapioca flour to thicken the soup.
 The result will be the same.
 Just a word of caution when using the grain less flours, they tend to break up in high heat so turn off the heat once fully incorporated.

 I hope you give this recipe a try, if you do, please consider leaving a review.
-I love hearing feedback and it helps other readers too!
+I love hearing feedback and it helps other readers who want to try the recipe too!